loubnabnl/canine-mednli/README.md

 # CANINE for Medical Natural Language Inference on MedNLI data

 We are interested in Natural Language Inference (NLI) on medical data using CANINE, a pre-trained tokenization-free encoder, that operates directly on character sequences without explicit tokenization and a fixed vocabulary, it is available in this [repo](https://github.com/google-research/language/tree/master/language/canine).
-We want to predict the relation between a hypothesis and a premise as:  Entailement, Contraction or Neutral.
-We will perform this task on [MedNLI](https://jgc128.github.io/mednli/), a medical dataset annotated by doctors for NLI.
+We want to predict the relation between a hypothesis and a premise as:  Entailement, Contraction or Neutral using [MedNLI](https://jgc128.github.io/mednli/), a medical dataset annotated by doctors for NLI.
+We will also use BERT.

 ## Setup
 ``` bash